 He had his heart set on a career in the Diplomatic Service but his name came up in the army ballot.
-At college Gaylard had protested against the wars Australia was involved in, now he was called up to serve in one.
+At college Gaylard had protested against the war, now he was called up to serve in it.
 He deferred the call-up until he finished his studies.
-He rolled up at the Foreign Affairs Department hoping in vain to get some sort of diplomatic immunity.
+He rolled up at the Foreign Affairs Department hoping to get diplomatic immunity.
 On the day he started in Canberra, Max was called into the forbidding office of the head of the Department’s office and was told congratulations, he was the first diplomatic cadet to be selected in the army.

-The year was 1968 and while many Australians ended up in Vietnam, Max did Officer Training Unit and then went to Singapore and Malaysia with the First Battalion of the Royal Australian Regiment as part of the Five Power Arrangement.
-Two years passed by there, before he returned to Canberra.
+The year was 1968 and Max did Officer Training Unit and went to Singapore and Malaysia with the First Battalion of the Royal Australian Regiment as part of the Five Power Arrangement.
+Two years passed by before he returned to Canberra.
 Billy McMahon was then foreign minister, having failed in his first bid to become Prime Minister.
 Max said it was a wild and entertaining time before he got his first overseas posting in Mexico.

 At the end of the 1970s he was posted to Burma.
 The ice was melting in the relationship with China and Gaylard remembers being invited to the Chinese Embassy in Rangoon for afternoon tea and table tennis.
 “They beat the crap out of us at pingpong,” he said.

-After Burma, he was appointed deputy High Commissioner in Singapore, a place he knew well from his army days.
-He was finally appointed High Commissioner to Solomon Islands in 1985.
+After Burma, he was appointed deputy High Commissioner in Singapore, which he knew well from his army days.
+He was appointed High Commissioner to Solomon Islands in 1985.
 The pinnacle of his career in Australian diplomacy, his three year stint in the Solomons was dogged by controversy.
 “The Solomons was threatening to be a failed state then, we could see the signs.”

-The cause of his problem was an irascible Dutch-Australian called John Meint Smith.
-Smith had a chequered career in Australia as a resort manager and in a similar role in the Solomons he get the natives restless.
+The problem was an irascible Dutch-Australian called John Meint Smith.
+Smith had a chequered career in Australia as a resort manager and was causing trouble in a similar role in the Solomons.
 He exhorted a group of warriors to force the management team of a resort off the island at spear-point.
 Gaylard played a prominent role in the police response, by-passing the Solomons Foreign Ministry and causing a major diplomatic incident.

-The Solomons PM demanded Gaylard’s withdrawal but he was opposed by his deputy causing a serious rift in government.
+The Solomons PM demanded Gaylard’s withdrawal but was opposed by his deputy causing a serious rift in government.
 Meanwhile Smith threatened to kill him.
-Smith further muddied the waters with allegations of corruption against Australians in the country.
+Smith further muddied the waters with allegations of corruption against Australians.
 The ABC sent Chris Masters to investigate and in a bizarre interview Masters asked Gaylard if Smith had him by the short and curlies.
-“I assure you,” Gaylard bristled in response, “no one has me by the short and curlies.”
+“I assure you,” Gaylard growled in response, “no one has me by the short and curlies.”
 But his tenure was fatally undermined and as the situation deteriorated, Gaylard’s three year assignment came to its natural end.

-It was time for a change and Gaylard signed up on secondment with the Commonwealth Secretariat in London.
-There he became director of Political/International Affairs.
-Gaylard was thrown into the problems facing many Commonwealth countries transitioning from one-party-state to democracy.
-Though it is now ignored because of Robert Mugabe, the 1991 Harare Declaration gave the Commonwealth a fresh sense of purpose in reforming the political system of its members based on the rule of law.
+Gaylard joined the Commonwealth Secretariat on secondment in London.
+He became director of Political/International Affairs and was thrown into the problems facing Commonwealth countries transitioning from one-party-state to democracy.
+Though now ignored because of Robert Mugabe, the 1991 Harare Declaration gave the Commonwealth a fresh sense of purpose in reforming the political system of members based on the rule of law.

 Eight years passed by and it was too late to consider another Australian ambassadorial position.
 He quit in 1997 and joined the UN.
 He received a letter from Kofi Annan, then head of peacekeeping asking him to stand by to go to Bosnia.
 “Thankfully he never sent me that message,” he said.

-Instead he went to northern Iraq to oversee Kurdistan’s emerging semi-democracy in the wake of the First Gulf War.
+Instead he went to northern Iraq to oversee Kurdistan’s emerging semi-democracy after the First Gulf War.
 “Saddam didn’t want to deal with the Kurds, but of course he had to,” he said.
-Gaylard’s job was to ensure the UN’s $260m budget was spent wisely across its many agencies.
+Gaylard ensured the UN’s $260m budget was spent wisely across its many agencies.
 “It took us a couple of years but eventually things settled down.”

-The Kurds were a resourceful lot and they quickly learned to gain the most out of the oil passing through their borders from Mosul to Turkey.
-“What do you need”, the truckers asked the Kurds.
+The Kurds were resourceful and learned to gain the most out of the oil passing through their borders from Mosul to Turkey.
+“What do you need?”, the truckers asked the Kurds.
 “Potatoes”, they replied and Kurdistan’s potato shortage disappeared.
-Though the UN were not involved in the money end of the oil for food program, Gaylard could see it was getting corrupted at both ends of the supply chain.
-He was not surprised to see the Australian Wheat Board implicated in the eventual scandal.
+Though the UN were not involved in finance for the oil for food program, Gaylard could see it was getting corrupted at both ends of the supply chain.
+He was not surprised to see the Australian Wheat Board implicated.
 “I kept asking where the wheat for the food basket was coming from.
 The answer was always Australia.
 Why not Canada, I wondered.”

-Gaylard was then transferred to Sudan where he dealt with dictator Omar Bashir and Southern Sudan’s strongman John Garang.
-Southern Sudan was moving towards war with the North and eventual independence but Gaylard sees it as a tragedy they could not work together in Federation.
+Gaylard was transferred to Sudan to deal with dictator Omar Bashir and Southern Sudan’s strongman John Garang.
+Southern Sudan was moving towards war with the North and eventual independence but Gaylard said it was a tragedy they could not work together in Federation.
 “When we met the leaders of Sudan and Southern Sudan, they all knew each other well and had gone to school together,” he said.

-But among the frustrations there were triumphs too with Operation Lifeline Sudan providing humanitarian assistance throughout war-torn and drought-afflicted regions.
+Among the frustrations were triumphs with Operation Lifeline Sudan providing humanitarian assistance throughout war-torn and drought-afflicted regions.
 Gaylard left Sudan in 2002 when the civil war ended but returned for the 2004 Power Sharing celebrations in Nairobi.
 He remains despondent about the two nations’ future.
 “There is still a lot of low level conflict – particularly over the oil fields along the border.”

-Somalia has had no government in 20 years but their telecommunications is first-class though even Gaylard was not quite sure how they managed it.
+Somalia had no government in 20 years but their telecommunications is first-class.
+Gaylard was not quite sure how they managed it.
 “The Somalis have a great sense of entrepreneurship, they think they can do anything,” he said.“They would go off to the Gulf and somehow buy bandwidth.”

-Just as in the Solomons, there were threats on his life.
+There were more threats on his life.
 One clan leader told his office that if “Mr Max” came to Baidoa next week, he was going to kill him.
 When Mr Max finally met the leader, he asked him was he still intending to kill him.
 “No, of course I’m not,” came the reply.
 Among his achievements in Somalia was helping wipe out polio with a vaccination scheme.
 Somalia has been polio free since 2007.

-Gaylard was in Somalia when 9/11 happened.
-His wife rang him from London and told him to turn on the television.
+Gaylard was in Somalia during 9/11.
+His wife rang from London and told him to turn on the television.
 He watched live as the plane slammed into the second tower.
 He agreed it changed everything in international politics yet Somalia stayed mostly immune.
 “There was so much else that was going on there.”
-Gaylard say Somalia was the best job he ever had.
+Gaylard said Somalia was the best job he ever had.
 “No one from head office ever bothered me.”

-In 2007 however, another even more difficult conflict came calling.
-New UN Secretary-General Ban Ki Moon appointed him as Deputy Special Coordinator for the Middle East Peace Process.
+In 2007, another difficult conflict came calling.
+New UN Secretary-General Ban Ki Moon appointed him Deputy Special Coordinator for the Middle East Peace Process.
 “Journalists said I had the longest job title ever,” he joked.
 But he was deadly serious in his opinions about the problems in Palestine.
 He puts it down to three man-made issues or “SOS” as he calls them: settlement, occupation and siege.